Donny-GUI/moonsnake/README.md

 ## current problems
 Here is a current list of known problems with the transpiler

-1. Lua index access conversion ie '''self.cards[#self.cards + 1]'''
+1. ~Lua index access conversion ie 'self.cards[#self.cards + 1]'~
-2.
+2. fix keywords showing up as names or as class attributes or class methods.